 - Evidence of ownership (tax bill or tax item number)

-- Proof of insurance for all contractors
+- Proof of insurance and license for all contractors

 - Proof that all plumbers and electricians are licensed by Suffolk County NYSDS business license for all fire alarm installers